A. Eligibility of Use

-- Business Use Only ‑ persons who live outside of the service area but are an employee of local businesses or organizations may get a card.
-Cards are renewable annually and proof of employment with a local business or organization is required.
+- Business Use Only persons who live outside of the service area but are employed by local businesses or organizations can get a card.
+Cards are renewable annually, and proof of employment with a local business or organization is required.
+Some restrictions may apply.

 - Howell Public School Student ecard – in partnership with Howell Public Schools, students are issued an ecard providing access to databases and digital downloads only.